derricks/metricsmaw/README.md

 Metricsmaw
 ==========

-Note!
+_Note!
 Metricsmaw is still extraordinarily early in development!
-I mostly put it into Github because I wanted to put something into Github.
+I mostly put it into Github because I wanted to go through the steps of putting something into Github.
+There's not a lot of error handling yet._

 Metricsmaw came about because I needed a way to aggregate metrics data from disparate languages.
 While I really like <a href="http://metrics.codahale.com/">Coda Hale's Metrics library</a> for Java applications, it's less useful in an environment that might include node.js applications, Erlang servers, C++ code, and more.